afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

         Complex data types in Go are integers and floating point numbers.

-## Selection and Conditional Statements
+## PLP 3 Selection and Conditional Statements

 ### 1. What are the boolean values in your language? (e.g., True and False, true and false, 1, and 0, etc.)